dmnfarrell/pandastable/doc/source/dataexplore.rst

 =================

 This page details some of the tasks available in dataexplore.
 For a general introduction also see the screencast at https://youtu.be/Ss0QIFywt74.
-Most of this functionality is available when you just use the table widget as well as inside the application.
+Most of this functionality is available when you just use the table widget as well as the dataexplore application.
 Installing in windows or with a snap in linux should provide a menu item to launch the app.
+Otherwise use the command line, detailed below.

 Purpose of the program
 -----------------------

 This program is for analyzing tabular data but is not meant to be a spreadsheet.
 Data is treated in a row/column centric fashion and a lot of the analysis is done in bulk on entire columns at once.
 So although you can edit cells it is not really meant for data entry.
 You can use a spreadsheet for that.
 Cell formulas are not possible for instance.
-You can however delete rows, columns and blocks of clear blocks of cells.
+You can however delete rows, columns and clear blocks of cells.
 New columns can be created through the use of functions.
 The primary goal is to let users explore their tables interactively without any prior programming knowledge and make interesting plots as they do this.
 One advantage is the ability to load and work with relatively large tables as compared to spreadsheets.
 So several million rows should not be a problem and is limited only by your computer memory.

 Table layout
 ------------